- What If I Fail Level 1 CFA Exam?

 Technically speaking, after you fail your level 1 CFA exam, you need to retake the exam (unless you want to drop out of the CFA Program).
 To sit your next level 1 exam, you need to obey the rule of 6 months between the exams.
 It means that at least 6 months need to pass between the exam you failed and your new exam window.
 Of course, you can retake your CFA exam at a later date, say in a year.

-To retake your level 1 CFA exam, you need to register for a new level 1 exam (mind the registration deadlines!) and pay your registration fee.
-There's no discount on your next CFA exam registration fee but no enrollment fee is required when you retake your exam.
+So, to retake your level 1 CFA exam, you need to register for a new level 1 exam (mind the registration deadlines!) and pay your registration fee.
+There's no discount on your next CFA exam registration fee but the good news is no enrollment fee is required when you retake your exam.
+So, it's just the registration fee!

 To succeed, you want to be well-prepared for your next CFA exam.
 Before you take up your prep, you should analyze your performance in the previous exam.
 Your CFA exam result has two parts.
 The first one is your overall CFA exam score, which is either PASS or DID NOT PASS.
 By looking at the blue line that presents your score, you can see how much you missed it and how much better you need to do next time.
 The second part is detailed scores for topics available in your CFA Institute account.
 This part of your CFA exam result can be very valuable, so use it to your advantage!
 That's where you see what topics you need to catch up on and which are relatively fine.